wp-plugins/ceceppa-multilingua/readme.txt

 7. Box for see or add translation to current post/page

 == Changelog ==

+= 0.9.0 =
+* You don't need to assign different menu to each language, because now all items of menu will be automatically translated.
+* In the widget "CML: Language Chooser" add field "CSS ClassName"

 = 0.8.7 =
 * Fixed the translation of widget titles